The Major in International and Area Studies — Concentration in European Studies

 - All advanced credits counting for the IAS major must be unique to the IAS major.

 - At least 6 credits must be at the 400 level.

 Note: A single course may satisfy more than one of the distribution requirements (i.e., disciplinary; race, gender, class; or world area).
 Some of these requirements may be completed while abroad.

 Introductory course work (choose one from this list, for a total of 3 units):

 |History 102C||Western Civilization||3|

 |IAS 207||Crossing Borders: An Introduction to Institutions and Concepts in International and Area Studies||3|

 |IAS 244||Introduction to European Studies||3|

 Non-European area course work (3 units):

-We consider world areas to be Africa, East Asia, Latin America, the Middle East or South Asia.
-Courses that may be used to satisfy this requirement may include advanced area specific courses or the following lower-level courses:
+We consider world areas to be Africa, East Asia, Latin America, the Middle East, and South Asia.
+Courses that may be used to satisfy this requirement may include advanced area-specific courses or the following lower-level courses: